Andy Schatz: 2014-present: Tooth and Tail and Monaco 2

 Having released the final content pack for Monaco, development of Tooth and Tail (2017) began in March 2014.
 The premise was loosely based on a design Schatz, and college roommate Tom Wexler, had developed called Dino Drop.
 The game was originally codenamed Armada and was initially designed to be gamepad friendly as Schatz believed there had been no "good" real-time strategy (RTS) games that utilized them.
 During development Schatz noted he wanted Armada to act in a similar fashion as Monaco.
 He did this by taking the control system and "constraining [it] in order to make the actual, physical interaction easy to pick up without limiting the complexity of the game itself".
 At the Game Developers Conference, Schatz asked several people for their opinions and received positive feedback.
 Nothing was definite at this point including the title and theme.

 The title was later changed to Lead to Fire.
 During this stage of its development, the team took inspiration from Blizzard Entertainment's design strategy in their ability to simplify complex mechanics.
 Around the same time, the game's development began being broadcast on Twitch.
 Schatz called it a "miniature PAX (gaming festival)", a way to discuss the development with fans.
 The developers were unhappy with the title Lead to Fire and changed it to Tooth and Tail about a year later.
 The official title is a reference to the tooth-to-tail ratio.
 The finalized art style was also announced around the same time, with some comparing it to a modernized version of 1990's pixel art.
 Schatz wrote that like the development of the art for SpyParty, "the game should look utterly shitty until it's absolutely amazing".
 Wintory also composed the soundtrack for Tooth and Tail.

 In March 2022, Monaco 2 was announced.
 Schatz noted that the game would feature 3D graphics as opposed to Monaco's 2D top-down view, as well as incorporating procedural level generation.
 Monaco 2 will retain the stealth and heist genres, though there will be new characters introduced for players to select when playing through the game.
-There is currently no release date established.